dbarsam/blog/content/articles/2020-12-07-python-vscode-and-max-4.md

 header_cover: /images/article-bg.png
 ---

-In the previous article, we successful created a debugging session from connecting the various pieces of our infrastructure.
-We created a Python virtual environment via `virtualenv`, built a `bootstrap.py` to graft it into the application and to execute `ptvsd` at startup, and successfully make the whole contraption work, via VSCode's `Attach to Process` remote debugging configuration.
-In this article, we'll look up at couple of tweaks to make that manual process into one that's automated.
+In the [previous article], we successful created a debugging session from connecting various pieces of our infrastructure.
+We created a Python virtual environment via `virtualenv`, built a `bootstrap.py` to graft it into the application, executed `ptvsd` at startup, and successfully made the whole contraption work, via VSCode's `Attach to Process` remote debugging configuration.
+In this article, we'll look up at couple of tweaks to automate that manual process.

 ## Attach vs Launch

 VSCode has two main workflows for debugging: `launch` and `attach`.
-The `launch` configuration could work, but it requires a very specific set up that executes something equivalent to a `python.exe`.
-That won't work in our case because the Python interpreter is buried inside a Windows application, so we're left with `attach` workflow where we manually launch the application, switch to VSCode and execute the `attach` configuration.
+While we want to use the `launch` configuration, it requires a very specific set up that needs to point to a `python.exe` (or equivalent).
+That doesn't work in our case because the Python interpreter is buried inside a Windows application.
+So we're left with an `attach` workflow where we manually launch the application, switch to VSCode and execute the `attach` configuration.

-While the launch-and-attach workflow does its job, it can become tedious after a while -- especially if unhandled exceptions or crash destabilizes the application so much that the only recourse is to restart the session.
-There is, however, some automation tricks that we can incorporate to our current set-up that could remove that friction.
+While this launch-and-attach workflow does its job, it can become tedious after a while -- especially if unhandled exceptions or crashes destabilizes the application so much that the only recourse is to restart the session.
+There is, however, some automation tricks that we can incorporate to our current set-up that could remove that friction and make the `attach` into a `auto-attach` configuration.

 ## Companion Launch Configuration

 The first trick is to create a `launch` configuration, but not for Python.
 Instead we're going to create a *companion* launch configuration for our application, which should use a debugger native to the application.

-We configure the new configuration with the [cppvsdg] debugger (from VSCode's [C/C++ debugging] documentation) and include all the settings from our `launch.cmd` script.
+Since we're targeting Windows `exe` files, we configure the new configuration with the [cppvsdg] debugger (from VSCode's [C/C++ debugging] documentation) and include all the settings from our `launch.cmd` script.
 Thankfully, this is pretty straight forward:

 ```json
 {